gdubrasquetd/AR_App_Unity/README.md

 The functionality is using basic ARSession from ARFondation and the LeanTouch for the finger touch management. <br/>
 The user can zoom, rotate and move the engine and as well activate or not the view of precised components. <br/>
-It help the user to identife these elements and understand its behaviour while he is working on it.
+It helps the user to identify these elements and understand its behaviour while he is working on it.

 <img src="https://github.com/gdubrasquetd/AR_App_Unity/blob/main/EngineImage.jpg" width="170"/>